lanl/scico/docs/source/style.rst

 Variables
 ---------

-Apart from naming conventions, the `Google variable typing conventions <https://google.github.io/styleguide/pyguide.html#3198-typing-variables>`_ suggests that there are a few extra documentation and coding practices that can be applied to variables such as:
+We follow the `Google variable typing conventions <https://google.github.io/styleguide/pyguide.html#3198-typing-variables>`_ which states that there are a few extra documentation and coding practices that can be applied to variables such as:

 - One may type a variables by using a ``: type`` before the function value is assigned, e.g.,